wp-plugins/squirrly-seo/readme.txt

 = 5.1.1 =
 * Fixed the feed style issue
 * Added the custom size image for Open Graph in Squirrly Snippet
-* Increased the plugin loading speed in frontend
+* Increased the plugin loading speed in front-end
 * Improved the communication with the API Server
 * Fixed the post optimization history issue
-* Fixed the encription for the password and fixed the bad login issue
+* Fixed the encryption for the password and fixed the bad login issue
 * Compatible with WP 4.2.2

 = 5.0.3 =